-- Change the level or direction of some GPIOs via an OUT or SET instruction, or read some GPIOs via an IN instruction - · Change the level or direction of some GPIOs via a side-set operation
+- Change the level or direction of some GPIOs via an OUT or SET instruction, or read some GPIOs via an IN instruction - Change the level or direction of some GPIOs via a side-set operation

-Each of these operations is on one of four contiguous ranges of GPIOs, with the base and count of each range configured via each state machine's PINCTRL register.
-There is a range for each of OUT, SET, IN and side-set operations.
-Each range can cover any of the GPIOs accessible to a given PIO block (on RP2040 this is the 30 user GPIOs), and the ranges can overlap.
+Each of these operations is on some contiguous range of GPIOs, with the base and count configured via each state machine's PINCTRL register.
+OUT, SET, IN and side-set have their own independent mappings, which are allowed to overlap.

 For each individual GPIO output (level and direction separately), PIO considers all 8 writes that may have occurred on that cycle, and applies the write from the highest-numbered state machine.
-If the same state machine performs a SET /OUT and a side-set on the same GPIO simultaneously, the side-set is used.
+If the same state machine performs a SET/OUT and a side-set on the same GPIO simultaneously, the side-set is used.
 If no state machine writes to this GPIO output, its value does not change from the previous cycle.